tommuxworthy/project-2-2/README.md

 # project-02
 This was my second project of the General Assembly Software Engineering Immersive course (Week 6).
+I completed this project in a pair.

 **Timeframe**
 -